onlabsorg/olojs/doc/AbstractBackend.md

 ### AbstractBackend.Document.prototype.changeCallback(path, removed, inserted)
 The `changedCallback` function should be called every time the backend changes.
-Also changes made remotely, should result in a call to this functions.
+Also changes made remotely, should result in a call to this function.

 The implementation doesn't need to define this function, since it will be defined by the [Store][] object that uses the backend.